alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-beginner-wrap-up.md

-[//]: # (title: Beginner wrap up)
+[//]: # (title: Wrap up)

 Congratulations!
-Now that you have completed our Kotlin first steps tour, here are some suggested next steps for your Kotlin journey.
+Now that you have completed the Kotlin tour, here are some suggested next steps for your Kotlin journey.

 Tutorials and examples:
 * [Create an Android app](https://developer.android.com/kotlin)